Romuva (religion): Soviet suppression

 The Lithuanian pagan movement was stopped by Soviet occupation in 1940.
 Due to the nationalist nature of Romuva, the faith was suppressed during the Soviet occupation and many practitioners were executed or deported to forced labor camps in Siberia.
 After Joseph Stalin's death the cultural life became more free.

 A clandestine Romuva group is known to have existed within a labor camp in Inta, Russia.
 After the members were released and returned to Lithuania around 1960, some of these practitioners, along with Jonas Trinkūnas, formed the Vilnius Ethnological Ramuva and began organizing public celebrations of traditional Lithuanian religious holidays, starting with Rasa in 1967.
 In 1971 the Soviets expelled the members from the university they attended and exiled the leaders.
-By 1988, when the power of the Soviet Union was waning and Lithuanian independence was on the horizon, Romuva groups began reorganizing in the Baltic nations and practising their religion in the open.
+By 1988, when the power of the Soviet Union was waning and Lithuanian independence was on the horizon, Romuva groups began reorganizing in the Baltic nations and practicing their religion in the open.

 Independence

 After Lithuania regained independence in 1990, Romuva was recognised as an Ancient Baltic faith community in 1992.
 Under the auspices of the Law on Religious Communities and Associations which was passed in Lithuania in 1995, Romuva gained recognition as a "non-traditional" religion.
 The law requires a minimum of 25 years of existence before such a religion can receive the state support reserved for "traditional" religions.

 In 1990, Trinkūnas created Kūlgrinda, a band that performs in many Romuva festivals.
 The community was organized and led by krivių krivaitis (high priest) Jonas Trinkūnas until his death in 2014.
 He was buried according to the old Baltic traditions.
-His wife Inija Trinkūnienė was chosen as the new krivė (high priest) and her ordination was held on 31 May 2015, in Vilnius on the Gediminas Hill.
+His wife Inija Trinkūnienė was chosen as the new krivė (high priestess) and her ordination was held on 31 May 2015, in Vilnius on the Gediminas Hill.
 She is the first woman to become krivė in the long pagan history.

 On 24 May 2018, Seimas passed a proposal for granting state recognition to Romuva and began discussing it in the parliamentary committees.
 In June 2019, Seimas voted to reject Romuva's petition to be recognized as a "traditional" religion.
 The law provides that the petition could be resubmitted in ten years.
 The proposal was opposed mainly by the members of the Homeland Union, particularly by Žygimantas Pavilionis.
-Romuva sued Lithuania in the European Court of Human Rights and won a unanimous decision in June 2021 that the Seimas did not remain "neutral and impartial in exercising their regulatory powers".
-Romuva will be allowed to reapply for recognition after three months of the ruling.
+Romuva sued Lithuania in the European Court of Human Rights and won an unanimous decision in June 2021 that the Seimas did not remain "neutral and impartial in exercising their regulatory powers".
+Romuva was allowed to reapply for recognition after three months of the ruling.
+State recognition was granted in 2024.